Estimated reading time: 12 minutes

 Final Moments

-Lemmon later claimed to police that she had only been kidding when she narrated her fiancé’s death from the living room.
-There were rumors that she had actually been upstairs with him at the time and rushed down imploring the guests to cover for her when the police arrived.
+When interviewed by police, Lemmon later claimed that she had only been kidding when she narrated her fiancé’s death from the living room.
+There were also rumors that she had actually been upstairs with him all the while and rushed down imploring the guests to cover for her before the police arrived.
 There were no fingerprints found on the weapon.
-Additionally, there were two bullet holes in the floor that were unaccounted for in the witness statements and no evidence of powder residue on Reeves’ hands.
-Admittedly, there was later some disagreement about whether or not the investigating officers had actually checked the corpse’s hands for gunpowder.
+Additionally, there were two bullet holes in the floor that were unaccounted for in the witness statements, and there was no evidence of powder residue on Reeves’ hands.
+However, there was later some disagreement about whether or not the investigating officers had actually checked Reeves’ hands for gunpowder.

 READ MORE: Major William Gail White: The Frag Magnet

 Apparently George Reeves, for all his cluttered emotional baggage, was a pretty decent bloke.
 The sign on his dressing room read, “Honest George, The People’s Friend.”
-However, Eddie Mannix was a mobster, and one who likely did not take the theft of his woman lightly.
-There persist to this day rumors that George Reeves perished as the result of a coordinated mob hit.
+However, Eddie Mannix was both a mobster and a proper villain.
+He likely did not take the theft of his woman lightly.
+Rumors persist to this day that George Reeves–Superman–actually perished as the result of a coordinated mob hit.
 Regardless, it was a surprising way to lose the Man of Steel.

 *** Buy and Sell on GunsAmerica!
 All Local Sales are FREE! ***